qassim-alwasti/ltc6803/README.md

 ## Upload sketch
 ## Check the serial output

+---

+# More in-depth details:
-# Understanding the configuration registers
+## Understanding the configuration registers
+## Calculating the PEC value

+---

-# Improvements checklist
+# Future Improvements checklist